facebookarchive/caffe2/_docs/tutorial-MNIST.md

 import shutil

-from caffe2.python import core, cnn, net_drawer, workspace, visualize
+from caffe2.python import core, cnn, net_drawer, workspace, visualize, brew

 # If you would like to see some really detailed initializations,
 # you can change --caffe2_log_level=0 to --caffe2_log_level=-1